salsita/node-pg-migrate/docs/src/upgrading.md

 `information_schema`, which only lists objects the connected role holds privileges on.
 A role without privileges on an existing migrations table now gets the database's permissions error instead of `relation "pgmigrations" already exists`.

+#### Hyphenated index columns are quoted as identifiers

+`createIndex('measurements', 'a-b')` now indexes the column `"a-b"` instead of the subtraction expression `a - b`.
+This also applies to `[{ name: 'a-b' }]`.
+If a migration intentionally indexes subtraction, use `a - b` or `(a-b)`.
+We recommend an explicit index name for string expressions, but it is optional.
+The explicitly quoted `"a-b"` workaround remains valid.

+Generated index names are unchanged.
+For example, an index created in v9 with `createIndex('measurements', 'a-b', { unique: true })` is still named `measurements_a-b_unique_index`.
+Both `dropIndex('measurements', 'a-b', { unique: true })` and the original migration's automatic reversal continue to target that index.

+Upgrading does not rebuild indexes that were already created on the wrong expression.
+Inspect affected indexes with `pg_get_indexdef`, resolve any duplicate column values, and use a new corrective migration to drop and recreate the intended unique index.
+See [Index Operations](migrations/indexes).

 ## From v8 to v9